Language selection

 How does the Parents and Grandparents Program work?

-The Parents and Grandparents Program application process typically opens once a year.
+The Parents and Grandparents Program intake typically opens once a year.
 It lets citizens and permanent residents of Canada sponsor their parents and grandparents to come to Canada.

 Here is how the program works: